dedunu/tech/_posts/2012-09-24-live-writer-and-t-sql.md

 ---
 layout: post
-title: Live Writer and T-SQL
+title: "Live Writer and T-SQL"
 ---

 Today I wanted to paste a few statements on Live Writer which were coded on SQL Server Management Studio 2012.
 But when I paste the code into Live Writer I got disappointed about the look.
 Codes were awesome on SMSS 2012 with colours.
 Then I wanted to find a way to insert those code with Visual Studio formatting.
 I found a few plugins but they were not cool.
 Then I found this blog.